simwrapper/beam-python-tools/README.md

 ## Running as HTTPS - required for Safari

-Safari blocks HTTPS websites (such as SimWrapper VSP and ASIM) which access localhost resources such as this local simwrapper file server. _We recommend Chromium-based browsers_ such as Google Chrome, Brave, and Microsoft Edge, because they are much faster than Safari.
-But you can run simwrapper in HTTPS mode by following these extra instructions.
+Safari blocks HTTPS websites (such as SimWrapper VSP and ASIM) which access localhost resources such as this local simwrapper file server.

+We recommend using Google Chrome, Brave, and Microsoft Edge, because they are much faster than Safari or Firefox.
+But you can run beam-viewer in HTTPS mode by following these extra instructions.

 Simwrapper commands accept `--key` and `--cert` options to specify the two pieces of a PEM certicate.
 You can create a PEM certificate for "localhost" and install it in your browser's certificate database with the following commands.